This page describes my personal M571 3.2 and M571 3.2a systems, and also my home network.

 What is the present configuration of this system?

 My original M571 3.2 has an ATI Wonder Pro PCI TV tuner card for watching and recording TV shows.
-This card is so much easier to use than the old Dazzle DVC II card that I used previously, and which is no longer made.
+This card is so much easier to use than the old Dazzle DVC II card that I used previously, and for which support is no longer available.
 Finally, I use the system for several Windows applications that I either cannot use on my Mac or that I don’t care to run on my Mac.
 For instance, there are some web sites that do not adhere to open standards, and my Mac’s Safari browser will not work with correctly.
 I use Mozilla Firefox on this system to access those sites.
 Even though the CD RW drive is old and slow, with an old copy of Nero, I can do extended burns up to 84 minutes with it.
-The system is configured like this:

 I purchased an M571 3.2a motherboard in the summer of 2001 for $7.50 USD.
 It is now running a K6 3 333 MHz processor overclocked to 400 MHz that I obtained new for $20 USD.
 They are rated at 95 MHz Front Side Bus speed, a limitation that is immaterial on an M571.
 Here is the configuration of this system: